deco3500-2018/Bridgimon/README.md

 ## Design Process

+The design process of iCulture consisted of many phases throughout the course of the DECO3500.
+The first of these phases was Idea generation & brain-storming, which the results can be found in the [Proposal]() section of our WIKI page.
+After we were set on our theme dan domain space, we started to conduct further research revolving our domain and our project.
+The results of which can be found in the [Cultural Events]() and [Video/VR] sections of our WIKI page.
+The team also conducted tests on the wireframes that were developed which can be found in the [Wireframe Testing]()

+With the data that was gathered and the insights that were collected, the team was able to started developing iCulture.
+The process of development consisted on three interations which can is discussed in detail in the [Iterations]() section of our WIKI page.

+The team also held weekly meetings, be it in the in-class workshops, outside-class meetings, our peer programming sessions.
+All of the results and insights that were gathered from these weekly meetings were documented in the [Weekly Meetings]() section of our WIKI page.

 ## Development Process

+## Promotional Material
+For the end of semester showcase, the team prepared several forms of promotional material that aim to promote the iCulture app and the ideas behind it.
+These promotional materials included:
+* **Poster**
+* **Brochure**
+* **Promotional Website**

 ## Workload Distribution
 The design team from the beginning stated that all work would be completed evenly, however a breakdown has been supplied below.

 **Nipun Amarasinghe**
-*Interviews,
+* Interviews,
-*Gathering of Content (Text, Images & Video) for Proof of Concept Prototype, *Design of low-fid Wireframes,
+* Gathering of Content (Text, Images & Video) for Proof of Concept Prototype
-*Documentation
+* Design of Low Fidelity Wireframes
+* Documentation

 **Taiki Koyama**
-*Coding of Proof of Concept Mobile Application, *Interviews, Design of low-fid Wireframes, *Documentation
+* Coding of Proof of Concept Mobile Application,
+* Interviews
+* Design of Low Fidelity Wireframes
+* Documentation

 **Luthfan Rasyad Maulana**
-*Gathering of Content (Text, Images & Video) for Proof of Concept Prototype, *Coding of Proof of Concept Mobile Application, *Interviews,
+* Gathering of Content (Text, Images & Video) for Proof of Concept Prototype,
-*Design of low-fid Wireframes,
+* Coding of Proof of Concept Mobile Application,
+* Interviews
+* Design of Low Fidelity Wireframes
-*Creation of Promotional Website
+* Creation of Promotional Website
-*Documentation
+* README.md
+* Documentation

-**Ahmad Hilman Prasetya** -
+**Ahmad Hilman Prasetya**
-*Gathering of Content (Text, Images & Video) for Proof of Concept Prototype, *Creation of Poster,
+* Gathering of Content (Text, Images & Video) for Proof of Concept Prototype,
-*Creation of Brochure,
-*Interviews,
+* Creation of Poster
+* Creation of Brochure
+* Interviews
-*Creating of High Fidelity Mockups,
+* Creating of High Fidelity Mockups
-*Design of low-fid Wireframes,
-*Documentation
+* Design of Low Fidelity Wireframes
+* Documentation